Women in Elected Office

 Women legislators.png

-Recent years, however, mark a clear upward trend.
-In 2025, women hold 46 seats—the highest in Wisconsin's history—representing about 37% of the Legislature.
-Most of this growth comes from the State Assembly, though women have also increased their presence in the Senate.
-This places Wisconsin above the national average of 32.8% women state legislators, according to the Center for American Women and Politics (CAWP).
+Most of this growth has occurred in the State Assembly, though women have also increased their representation in the Senate.
+As a result, Wisconsin now exceeds the national average of 32.8% women state legislators, according to the Center for American Women and Politics (CAWP).

-This trajectory highlights gradual but meaningful progress toward gender parity in Wisconsin's political leadership, underscoring both the gains achieved and the work that remains to reach equal representation.
+Overall, the data reflect gradual but meaningful progress toward gender parity in Wisconsin’s political leadership, highlighting both the gains achieved and the continued work needed to reach equal representation.